 - Apply downward pressure on your bottom shoulder and on your head so that your hips and legs are buoyed up through a lever effect.

 - Move forward in this side position for the whole length, changing sides with each length.

 If done correctly, this drill allows you to slide smoothly in the water with a relaxed kick.
 This is because this position has the following benefits:

 - You glide in a balanced position, with your hips and legs up, thus reducing drag.

 - Your bottom arm is extended and makes you taller in the water, which reduces turbulence.

-- You float on your side, which when later combined with an arm stroke while swimming freestyle will improve your propulsion.
+- You float on your side, which when later combined with an arm stroke while swimming front crawl will improve your propulsion.